 Flo Hyman, silver medal Olympian for Volleyball in 1984, and Michael Phelps, gold medallist in swimming at the Beijing Olympics 2008, both live(d) with this disorder.

-Should these athletes have been excluded from competing because they were born with a condition which caused them to develop physical attributes desirable for their sports of choice?
+Should these athletes have been excluded from competing because they were born with a condition that caused them to develop physical attributes desirable for their sports of choice?

-No strong evidence base currently exists to validate the total exclusion of transgender or intersex sportspeople from competing in their identified gender class at an elite level.
-World Rugby’s evidence base is not even properly peer-reviewed.
+No strong evidence base currently exists to validate the total exclusion of transgender or intersex sportspeople from competing in their identified gender class.
 Further research into the performance of actual transgender sports players is required for a firm evidence base to support any future policy developments.

-I propose we move towards more ‘mixed’ streams for sports, with competition lines based on physical attributes such as weight, height and size, as we already see in many sports.
-The way forward requires that we recognise the variety that exists within all sexes and genders; those made, born or forced to conform, and put this into policy.
+I propose we move towards offering more ‘mixed’ streams for sports, with competition lines based on physical attributes such as weight, height and size, as we already see in many sports.
+The way forward requires that we recognise the variety that exists within all sexes and genders; those made, born or forced to conform.

 Come on Rugby, give me something to wake up early for.